Asayl01/Audio_To_LLM_Respone/README.md

 -   **Python 3.8 or newer**: Verify your installation by running `python --version`.
 -   **FFmpeg**: This is a critical dependency for audio processing.
     -   Download it from the [**official FFmpeg website**](https://ffmpeg.org/download.html ).
-    -   Install it and ensure the executable's location is added to your system's `PATH` variable.
+    -   Install it and ensure its executable's location is added to your system's `PATH` variable.

 ### Step 2: Project Files